NME honours 'genius' Noel Gallagher

 He will takes the prize as his old rivals Blur pick up this year's outstanding contribution to music prize at the Brit Awards next month.
-Gallagher already has the Brits title under his belt, taking it in 2007 as a member of Oasis.
+Noel already has the Brits title under his belt, taking it in 2007 as a member of Oasis.

 The guitarist, who launched his solo career fronting his High Flying Birds in 2011, will pick up his Godlike Genius prize at the NME Awards on February 29 at London's O2 Academy Brixton.

-Gallagher joked: "I would like to thank NME for bestowing upon me such a great accolade.
+Noel joked: "I would like to thank NME for bestowing upon me such a great accolade.
 I have dreamt of this moment since I was 43 years old.

 "I accept that I am now a genius, just like God."

 NME editor Krissi Murison says: "For the best part of two decades, the voice of one man has dominated the pages of NME more than any other.
 That man is Noel Gallagher.